katholt/RedDog/README.txt

 If you wish to see other options added, email me (DE) with suggestions:
 (I'm not making any promises...)
-    davidje at student dot unimelb dot edu dot au
+    d dot edwards2 at student dot unimelb dot edu dot au

-(DE) My (ongoing) thanks to the "alpha-testers" for their feedback and patience.
+Our thanks to the "alpha-testers" for their feedback and patience.